Quansight-Labs/quansight-labs-site/posts/2019/05/spyder-4-coming-closer-beta2-is-now-available.md

 $ conda update qt pyqt
 $ conda install spyder=4.0.0b2 --channel spyder-ide
 ```

+This is a safe process because Spyder now uses a different configuration
+directory for its beta versions, so you can easily switch between our stable
+and beta releases without fearing of damage to your current installation.

 If you find any issues, you can report them on the
 [issue tracker](https://github.com/spyder-ide/spyder/issues).